A Closer Look: What Is ADHD & How Is It Assessed?

 ADHD (Attention-Deficit/Hyperactivity Disorder) is commonly known as a neurodevelopmental disorder that can affect a person's ability to control their attention and/or behavior.
 While the diagnostic criteria lists several symptoms associated with ADHD, the symptoms will vary from person to person.
 When thinking about ADHD, it is important to keep in mind that the biggest difference between a person with ADHD and a neurotypical person is the way their brain functions.
 The way an individual with ADHD thinks and processes information contributes heavily to their behavior and patterns.
 While some people see one problem with one solution, an individual with ADHD may see three different problems or three different solutions!
-They are wired to think outside of the box, even if it means that they have to burn more energy to get there.
+They are wired to think outside of the box!

 How Is ADHD Assessed?

 When assessing for ADHD, a testing psychologist will take into account many different factors, sources of information, and assessment tools to ensure you are receiving the proper answers to whatever questions you may have.
 Whether the evaluation is for you or for a loved one, the psychologist will likely take a deep dive into the behavioral patterns, developmental history, and other background information to fully comprehend how the person interacts and navigates in their everyday life.

 Obtaining all of this information helps the psychologist to understand where the person may be having difficulty and what information will be needed for testing.
 Taking the step to begin an assessment for you or your loved one will often mean you need to meet with a private practice psychologist.
 This can be a great benefit when considering costs, client/psychologist relationships and familiarity, or general practice care.